Mass media in Greece: Legislative framework

 Freedom of expression is guaranteed by the Constitution of Greece since the return to civilian rule in 1975.
 According to Article 14, everyone may express his thoughts orally, in writing and through the press in compliance with the laws.

 The same article establishes that the press is free, that censorship and the seizure of publications are forbidden, and that the right to reply to errors is also guaranteed.

 Art.14(9) foresees that media ownership and financing are registered, and prohibits concentration of ownership.

 Art.15 states that "protective provisions for the press are not applicable to films, sound recordings, radio, television or any other similar medium for the transmission of speech or images.
 Radio and television shall be under the direct control of the state.
 The control and imposition of administrative sanctions are under the exclusive competence of the NCRTV, which is an independent authority, as specified by law.".

 The law restricts speech that incites fear, violence and public unrest, as well as publication that are obscene, offending religious belief or calling for violence against the political system.
 Defamation and insults are crimes punished up to imprisonment.

 Access to information is established by the Constitution, and individual access mechanisms are detailed by a 1999 amendment to the Administrative Procedure Code.
-Access can be restricted for information concerning national security, criminal investigations, as well as privacy concerns.
+Access can be restricted for information concerning national security, criminal investigations, and privacy concerns.

 The press is regulated first by Law 1092/1938, which includes obligations to respect privacy and separate news from comments, as well as to publish corrections.
-The press is deemed to respect different opinion and refrain from inciting mass panic.
+The press is deemed to respect different opinions and refrain from inciting mass panic.

 The public service broadcaster Hellenic Broadcasting Corporation (ERT) is regulated by Law 1730/1987.
-ERT is mandated to manage and develop state radio and TV, and broadcast the activities of the Greek Parliament.
-It should aim at reaching as many social groups possible and cover a wide range of topics, to satisfy the public interest.
+ERT is mandated to manage and develop state radio and TV, as well as broadcast the activities of the Greek Parliament.
+It should aim to reach as many social groups as possible and cover many topics to satisfy the public interest.

-Commercial radio and TV stations were allowed following Law 1866/1989.
+Commercial radio and TV stations were allowed with the Law 1866/1989, which emerged from the collaborative government between conservatives and communists in the "Catharsis" period in reaction to Koskotas scandal.
 The state monopoly was finally abolished with Law 2328/1995, which conditions the granting of licenses by NCRTV for commercial channels to whether they would serve a public interest.
 Commercial channels have quality requirements to maintain their licences.